yesunhuang/Cluster-expansion-approach-for-quantum-calculation/ImplementDetails/Chapter 1, Normalize Operator.md

 > * **Final step:**
 >
->   Multiply all the operators together based on the distributive law and we get all the normalized operators and their coefficients.
+>   Connect all the operators together based on the distributive law and we get all the normalized operators and their coefficients.

 ### Multiplied Operators